spdx/spdx-spec/chapters/5-snippet-information.md

 (iv) the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).

 If the Concluded License is not the same as the License Information in File, a written explanation should be provided in the Comments on License field (section X.5).
-With respect to NOASSERTION, a written explanation in the Comments on License field (section X.7) is preferred.
+With respect to `NOASSERTION`, a written explanation in the Comments on License field (section X.7) is preferred.

 **5.5.2** Intent: Here, the intent is for the SPDX document creator to reconcile the license information known about the snippet,  what license information is in the file itself and other objective information for a package, along with the results from any scanning tools, to arrive at a reasonably objective conclusion as to what license governs the snippet.

 **5.5.3** Cardinality: Mandatory, one.

-**5.5.4** Data Format: \<SPDX License Expression> | “NONE” | “NOASSERTION”
+**5.5.4** Data Format: `<SPDX License Expression>` | `NONE` | `NOASSERTION`

 where:

-\<SPDX License Expression> is a valid SPDX License Expression as defined in Appendix IV.
+`<SPDX License Expression>` is a valid SPDX License Expression as defined in Appendix IV.

 **5.5.5** Tag: `SnippetLicenseConcluded:`